God said, Let Newton be! and all was light.

 Works featuring Isaac Newton:

-- He is an important character in Neal Stephenson's The Baroque Cycle, which posited that he took the job at the mint and moved England to the gold standard because he was trying find Solomonic gold (the raw material for making the Philosopher's stone), which was accidentally put into general circulation as currency because of a quirk of fate involving a few vegabonds.
-He made it such that all the gold in the world will circulate through England at some point, allowing him to test them at his leisure.
+- He is an important character in Neal Stephenson's The Baroque Cycle, in it, he took the job at the mint and moved England to the gold standard because he was trying find Solomonic gold (a raw material for the making of the Philosopher's Stone), which was accidentally put into general circulation as currency because of a quirk of fate involving a few vagabonds.
+He put England onto the Gold Standard and regiggled the exchange rate so that all the gold in the world will circulate through England at some point, allowing him to test them at his leisure.
 After all, historians did refer to Newton as the last alchemist.

 - Robert Langdon visits his tomb in The Da Vinci Code.